-Launcher for the web.
+Launcher for Chrome.

 Visit recent pages.

-Jump to any page from your browser history (usually goes 3 months back).
+Jump to any page from your browser history usually goes 3 months back.
 Type just the beginning of words and even skip spaces — iBar can handle it.

 Search within specific websites.